citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineCatalogProvisioningSchemeRequestModel.md

 HasPVSVDisk returns a boolean if a field has been set.

+### SetPVSVDiskNil

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetPVSVDiskNil(b bool)`

+ SetPVSVDiskNil sets the value for PVSVDisk to be an explicit nil

+### UnsetPVSVDisk
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetPVSVDisk()`

+UnsetPVSVDisk ensures that no value is present for PVSVDisk, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)